 Our Mission Statement

-For three decades, SOWA has served a critical role as the expert and backbone organization working closely with programs offered outside the traditional school day.
+For three decades, School’s Out Washington (SOWA) has served a critical role to advance equitable expanded learning ecosystems in Washington state.
 We work to ensure high-quality afterschool and summer programs are available so all of Washington’s youth—but especially low-income youth and youth of color—can have the opportunities they deserve to thrive.

 We support these programs through our four pronged approach: